Lens buyer's guide

 While the smaller lens starts at the typical portrait lens focal length, 45mm, the larger starts at 100mm.
 100mm is already a very long lens for the Four Thirds format.
 So as the 45-200mm lens can be used as a "walk around lens", the 100-300mm lens remains a specialized long tele lens at all zoom configurations, with a more limited area of use.

-Just like in the kit zoom category, Panasonic has a new power zoom lens, the Lumix X PZ 45-175mm f/4-5.6:
+Just like in the kit zoom category, Panasonic has a power zoom lens, the Lumix X PZ 45-175mm f/4-5.6:

 It is more compact and lighter than the Lumix G 45-200mm tele zoom lens.
 Also, it does not extend when zooming, meaning that it is a more solid construction.
 There is no wobbling front segment.
 It's main feature is the power zoom, which works very well.
 It can be operated by a lever, or by a "zoom by wire" electronically coupled zoom ring.